drdozer/snekrs/docs/improvements.md

 - Build optimization

 ## Code Organization
-- Split into modules
+- Split into modules?
-- Separate UI from game logic
+- Separate UI from game logic?
-- Better state management
-- Configuration structure
-- Custom error types
+- Update test assertions with clear messages
+- Refactor tests to be more clearly assocaited with the code they are testing

+## Blue Sky
+- Turn the codebase into a tutorial for implementing the application (literate programming?)